William Clarke & His Dog

 William Clarke was hanged in Lincoln Castle in 1877 for shooting a gamekeeper while poaching.
 His dog was taken in by the owners of the nearby Strugglers’ Inn.

-Ewen Glass is a screenwriter and poet from Northern Ireland who lives with two dogs, a tortoise and lots of self-doubt; on a given day, any or all of these can be snapping at his heels.
-His poetry has appeared or is forthcoming in Okay Donkey, Bridge Eight, HAD, Bending Genres and elsewhere.
+Ewen Glass (he/him) is a screenwriter and poet from Northern Ireland who lives with two dogs, a tortoise and lots of self-doubt; his poetry has appeared in the likes of Okay Donkey, Maudlin House, HAD, Poetry Scotland and Ex-Puritan.
+His debut chapbook, ‘The Art of Washing What You Can't Touch,’ is published by Alien Buddha Press.

 Previous